bford21/beautiful-jekyll/_posts/2017-10-10-etherMiningRigPartsList.md

 Cards that are efficient for mining are in extremely high demand at the moment so finding them might be difficult. <a href="http://www.nowinstock.net/">Nowinstock.net</a> is a great site for getting alerts when cards become available.

 ### CPU
 No need for an expensive CPU.
 An intel Celeron or Pentium will do.
-Just make sure to note the socket type (1150 vs 1151) For this build I bought an <a href="https://www.amazon.com/gp/product/B015VPX05A/ref=oh_aui_detailpage_o06_s01?ie=UTF8&psc=1" >Intel Pentium 1151</a>.
+Just make sure to note the socket type (1150 vs 1151) and check that your motherboard supports it.
+For this build I bought an <a href=https://www.amazon.com/gp/product/B00EF1G9DW/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1" >Intel Pentium 1150</a>.

 ### Motherboard
+You need a motherboard that supports your CPU's socket type, chipset, and has plenty of PCLe slots.
+I reccoemend a motherboard specifically made for crypto mining.
+I went with <a href="https://www.amazon.com/gp/product/B01M5FQZYE/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1">ASRock H81 Pro BTC</a> which supports a 1150 CPU socket type and has 6 PCLe slots.

 ### RAM
+4Gb of RAM is sufficient although RAM is cheap and you could benefit from having 8Gb.
+Make sure your RAM type (DDR3, DDR4) is supported by your motherboard.

 ### SSD or HDD
+You don't need much space for your drive.
+I was initially using an older repurposed laptop HDD but I decided to just bite the bullet and purchase a small 120gb SSD for increased speed.

 ### Power Supply (s)
+In order to power everything I've chosen to go the 2 power supply route.
+2 750Watt modular power supplies from EVGA have worked great powering my first rig.
+You can get them on <a href="https://www.amazon.com/gp/product/B017HA3RGE/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1">Amazon</a>.

 ### Powered USB Risers
+You want to buy powered usb risers with a 6-pin PCI-E to SATA power cable.
+They sell risers with molex to SATA power cables but it's best to avoid them.
+People have reported cables catching fire/melting due to heat.
+I reccomend the follwing risers from <a href="https://www.amazon.com/gp/product/B06ZY2R85P/ref=crt_ewc_title_oth_2?ie=UTF8&psc=1&smid=A12GMIJD0C8L78">MintCell</a>.

+### Optional
+* <a href="https://www.amazon.com/gp/product/B00009MDBU/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1">Wattage Monitor</a>
+* <a href="https://www.amazon.com/gp/product/B01LMZZFWO/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1">Power Button</a>

+Note: Keyboard, mouse and monitor required for initial setup.
+You can then run your miner without them, using SSH to edit and make changes.